 Installing the UF system for water pretreatment served to reduce turbidity and SDI, protecting the RO membranes.
 The UF system acts as a barrier to filter suspended and colloidal matter, and thus provides high quality water so the RO membrane system can operate efficiently.
 The UF system contains HF membranes that go through a series of backflush cycles during the day (up to 200 cycles per day) to remove the impurities that have been deposited on the UF membranes.
 The addition of the pretreatment UF system has greatly reduced RO system fouling.
 The combined UF/RO system installed by Aquious has been operating since 2002, and the RO membranes have not been changed once.

-• Providing industrial process water and irrigation water
+- Providing industrial process water and irrigation water for agriculture;

-The Aquious UF systems provide a water output of consistently high quality.
+The Aquious UF systems consistently provide high quality water.
 Pathogen and colloid/particle removal rates are up to 6 log for bacteria and 4 log for viruses.
-In the water output, suspended solids are less than1.0 mg/L and turbidity is less than 0.1NTU (based on feed water with suspended solids less than 200 mg/L).
+In the water output, suspended solids are less than1.0 mg/L and turbidity is less than 0.1NTU (based on feedwater with suspended solids less than 200 mg/L).

 With a minimum inlet pressure of 20 psi/1.5 Bar (less with a feed pump) and a maximum inlet pressure of 72.5 psi/5 Bar, the systems do not require both feed and relift pumps where adequate water pressure is available.
 Fully assembled and tested prior to delivery, the proven operation of these systems is backed by system and membrane performance warranties.